-How does the pill reduce period pain?
+How does the pill reduce pain periods ?

-Other advantages of the pill?
+Other benefits of the pill?

-There are several techniques to relieve dysmenorrhea.
+There are several techniques available to relieve dysmenorrhea.

 The best-known is the hot-water bottle.
 The action of heat dilates blood vessels, increases oxygen supply and ultimately relaxes uterine muscles, reducing menstrual pain.

 Medication can also be used, for example paracetamol or spasmolytics to counter contractions.
 Anti-inflammatories can also soothe pain.

 Certain plants can help relieve pain at periods, such as raspberry leaves, sage, yarrow and cbd oil.